Site Location of Development (Site Law)

 - Essential wildlife habitat (Endangered Species Act) (off-site).
 Once an area becomes designated as Essential Habitat, no state agency or municipal government may permit, license, fund or carry out projects that would significantly alter the habitat or violate protection guidelines adopted for the habitat.

-- Site Location of Development Pre-Application Meetings (Fact Sheet) (pdf file)
+- Site Location of Development Pre-Application Meetings (Fact Sheet) (pdf)

-- Selected developments - A list of development projects of interest, including windpower, falling under Site Location of Development Law review.
+- Major Projects - A list of certain current and past development projects of interest including some falling under Site Location of Development Law review.